+Diluted net income per share is equal to basic net income per share because there are no in-the-money options, warrants or other convertible securities that could dilute earnings.
 Diluted net loss per share has not been presented as it is anti-dilutive.
-Diluted net income per share is equal to basic net income per share because there are no in-the-money options or warrants that could dilute earnings.